opnsense/docs/source/manual/gateways.rst

 Upstream Gateway              Upstream gateway, consider this gateway as default gateway candidate Far Gateway                   Checkbox to allow the gateway to exist outside of the interface subnet.
-Disable Gateway Monitoring    Disable monitoring (consider **online**) Monitor IP                    Alternative address to monitor, always make sure the address is
+Disable Gateway Monitoring    Disable monitoring (consider **online**) Disable Host Route            Do not create a dedicated host route for this monitor.
+Monitor IP                    Alternative address to monitor, always make sure the address is
                               actually reachable and using this interface (via a static gateway) Mark Gateway as Down          Consider this gateway as down, so it can't be considered as default gateway